KytonThaundi/SIMS/README.md

 7. Access the application at `https://localhost:5001` or `http://localhost:5000`

-### Default Credentials
+### Authentication

+The system uses database authentication for user login.
+Users must be registered in the database before they can log in.

+#### Default Admin User

-The system is seeded with the following default users:
+The database backup contains an admin user with the following credentials:

-- **Admin User**
-  - Email: admin@sims.edu
+- Email: admin@system.com
-  - Password: Admin123!

-Note: If you're having trouble logging in, make sure your database has been properly initialized with the seed data.
-The demo user is created automatically on first login attempt with the credentials above.
+To log in as this user, you'll need to:
+1. Restore the database backup from 'C:\www\dbSIMS_backup_28.09.2017_SIMS.BAK'
+2. Use the password associated with this account in the database

+#### User Registration

+New users can register through the registration form.
+When a new user registers:
+1. Their information is stored in the database
+2. They are assigned the "Student" role by default
+3. They can immediately log in with their credentials

 ## Project Structure